-PFM - RM for Platform uses SSH to collect performance data from monitored hosts when these hosts are running UNIX.
-To use SSH, you must install PuTTY and ActivePerl on the PFM - RM host.
+- ActivePerl - Strawberry Perl

 Performance data cannot be collected if SSH connection settings have not been specified.
 Because SSH authentication uses the public key authentication method, you must specify public key authentication settings.
 You might also need to install other appropriate software and packages on the PFM - RM host and the monitored hosts because OS commands are used to collect performance data.

-Notes on installing PuTTY and ActivePerl
+Notes on installing PuTTY and Perl (ActivePerl or Strawberry Perl)